|

 Kafka Society Members and Other Private Sponsors: Jennifer Geddes, Michael G. Levine, Breon Mitchell, Mark Harman, John Pizer, John Zilcosky, Marjorie Rhine.

-We congratulate the winners and wish them a successful further career and thank again the sponsors of this prize.
 Note to the authors of the other prize submissions: You will be shortly contacted by the prize committee chair with further information.

 THE KAFKA SOCIETY CONVENTION PROGRAM